naveen2507/CoreferenceResolution/README.md

 The documentation explains the project work, which is focussed on 'A Machine Learning Approach to Coreference Resolution of Noun Phrases' by Soon.

-Dependencies: (Has to be in classpath) 1.apache-commons-lang.jar
+Dependencies (Has to be in classpath):
+1.apache-commons-lang.jar
 2.weka.jar